How to get involved in Tarantool

 Tarantool is an open source database that can store everything in RAM.
 Use Tarantool as a cache with the ability to save data to disk.
-Tarantool serves up to a million requests per second, secondary index searches, and SQL support.
+Tarantool serves up to a million requests per second, allows for secondary index searches, and has SQL support.

 In Tarantool, you can execute code alongside data.
 This allows for faster operations.
 Implement any business logic in Lua.
 Get rid of stale entries, sync with other data sources, implement an HTTP service.